DariusBurnete/Task-Manager-SpringBoot/README.md

 # Task Manager SpringBoot
 ## With PostgreSQL

-1. Create the SpringBoot project using [Spring Initializr](https://start.spring.io/)
+1. Create the SpringBoot project using [Spring Initializr](https://start.spring.io/)    |

-2. Copy the files you don't have from src > main to your project's src > main
+2. Copy the files you don't have from src > main to your project's src > main           | or download ZIP

 3. In src > main > resources there is a file "application.properties" in which to put the following setup :